Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

 When considering the single time periods, it is notable how for Period 1 and 2 (bottom part of Table \ref{tab:CPA_p1_2_grf_base}), GRF(-X) is constantly outperforming the other methods for most cryptocurrencies, and only has somewhat worse performance for doge and the stablecoins, although these are insignificant (see below).
-For the first two periods, QR is maybe the most competitive of the other methods, while there is a general tendency for the classic methods to perform worse with higher volatility of returns, which can be seen in Table \ref{tab:CPA_p1_2_grf_base} for Period 2 where the currencies are ordered from highest 30 day lagged SD on the left to the lowest on the right.
-This becomes more apparent in Period 3, where we deal with much more cryptocurrencies (77) and a much shorter time horizon (500 out-of-sample observations).
-Here, methods such as GJR-GARCH and QR are on par with GRF or even better when looking at low-volatility (partly regulated) stablecoins such as pax, gusd, tusd, dai, and usdt with its derivatives (e.g. usdt\_eth,usdt\_trx).
-CAV, on the other hand, is only rarely better here (as indicated by CPA tests), while being significantly outperformed for important and large assets such as btc, ada, xlm, and most stablecoins where the QR and GJR-GARCH performed well.
+For the first two periods, QR is the most competitive of the other methods, while there is a general tendency for the classic methods to perform worse with higher volatility of returns, which can be seen in Table \ref{tab:CPA_p1_2_grf_base} for Period 2 where the currencies are ordered from highest 30 day lagged SD on the left to the lowest on the right.
+This becomes more apparent in Period 3, where we deal with much more cryptocurrencies (64).
+Here, methods such as GJR-GARCH and QR are on par with GRF or even better when looking at low-volatility (partly regulated) stablecoins such as pax, gusd, tusd, and usdt\_omni with its derivatives (usdt\_eth,usdt\_trx).
+CAV and CAV\_asy, on the other hand, are only rarely better here (as indicated by CPA tests), while being significantly outperformed for important and large assets such as btc, ada, xlm, and most stablecoins.
+The asymmetric version of CAV performs similar or worse in comparison to CAV most of the time, which is why we will only focus on the symmetric version in the following sub-analysis for ease of presentation.

+To highlight the specific properties of currencies where GRF outperforms the other methods, we split the assets into two groups.
+The first group (Group\_low) contains assets where GRF performance is low in comparison to the three other methods that were able to compete in some cases with GRF, namely QR, CAV, and GJR-GARCH.
+We add an asset into that group when at least two of the methods outperform GRF (in terms of loss difference) for that asset, separately for each time period.
+All other assets are sorted into the second group (Group\_high), indicating high performance of GRF.
+Note that 40\% of currencies belong to the Group\_high in Period 1.
+In Period 2 it is 36\%, in Period 3 it is 33\% of all currencies in Group\_high.
+The corresponding mean daily trading volumes in USD in Group\_high are 34 961 093\$ in Period 1, 419 414 899\$ in Period 2, and 1 629 301 034\$ in Period 3.